Exposed aggregate finish options

 And ‘voila’ exposed aggregate.
 Sealers are often used to protect and maintain the surface finish as well as deepen and bring out the colors of the exposed aggregate.

 Other ways of creating or exposing aggregate, include, but are not limited to:

-This is where an abrasive, usually sand, is blasted at the surface of hardened concrete.
+Abrasive blasting: This is where an abrasive, usually sand, is blasted at the surface of hardened concrete.
 The blasting exposes small sand and aggregate giving a rough surface texture similar to that of sand paper.

 Acid etching: This is a chemical means by which an acid solution (Muriatic Acid & Water) is applied to the hardened concrete surface and etches or burns through the cement portion of the concrete.
 The aggregate usually the small sand bits are left exposed and give a similar look to that of a sand blasted finish.

 Concrete grinding or polishing: Grinding removes the thin layer of cement paste and cuts the aggregates to a uniformly smooth surface resembling terrazzo.
-The surface can be a dull matt finish or, with the use of increasingly finer grinding pads, can reach a high luster.
+The surface can be a dull matte finish or, with the use of increasingly finer grinding pads, can reach a high luster.